The Ayakashi Hunter's Tainted Bride: Characters

 Maria is the 8th Division Captain of The Imperial Chamber of the Onmyo (皇國陰陽寮), Yukiomi's aunt and the present head of the Fujidō clan.
 She's also a divorced mother with two children, skilled in swordsmanship and possessing physical powers on par with men.
-After the Byakurenji clan is severely degraded, the Fujidō clan is promoted and becomes one of a clan responsible for guardingThe Five Element Barrier (五行結界).
+After the Byakurenji clan is severely degraded, the Fujidō clan is promoted and becomes one of a clan responsible for guarding The Five Element Barrier (五行結界).
 She's unhappy that Amon openly exposes Nanao's heavy Nanao's heavy experience of being left with spiritual seal by ayakashi at the meeting site, and is even more shocked by Nanao's powerful energy during the testing of spiritual energy.
 After Takaya clarifies the misunderstanding regarding Nanao's spiritual energy qualifications and Himiko intervenes in mediation, she and Sara teach Amon a lesson and become one of the captains who makes friends with Nanao.

 In the appendix booklet of the special edition of Volume 4 of the manga, it is revealed that Maria was once arranged by family members to marry a nouveau riche and resign, but her husband's family belittled her on the grounds that her housework skills were poor and her achievements were higher than her husband's, which made Maria threaten Yaichirō Helping her fight for divorce, she also successfully got rid of this marriage and obtained custody of her two children, returning to the position of captain.